 Things get extremely worrying for Chris and his family when two government agents (John Cho and Billy Magnussen) show up determined to speak with Chris despite not having a warrant.

-Finding humour in even some of the darkest moments, The Oath is a hilarious exploration of the self-centred hypocrisy that has allowed for the erosion of the political landscape.
+Finding humour in even some of the darkest moments, The Oath is a hilarious exploration of the self-centred hypocrisy that has allowed for the erosion of America’s political landscape.
 Ike Barinholtz does a great job of showing how the self-righteousness of liberals is as equally annoying and damaging as the short-sightedness of self-serving conservatives.